na-na-hi/renget/archive/overelming.md

 *(Looks like the dungeon trip and the training session got me tired.
 Guess I’m going to bed early tonight.)*

-While lying on me bed waiting for sleep to come, I thought about the events of the day.
+While lying on my bed waiting for sleep to come, I thought about the events of the day.

 *(The dungeon mission went better than I expected.
 I didn’t have much progress on improving my moves today, but KFC’s help was nice and maybe what he taught me will be useful later.
 I also got to meet several guildmates and they all seemed to be nice and fun people.
 Well, maybe not so much that Cyndaquil, but I guess at least he should be fun to watch.)*